Bainbridge ferry out of service after hard landing in Seattle

 One boat is still running between Seattle and Bainbridge.
 The dock will share a single slip for the Bainbridge and Bremerton routes, which could cause delays in loading and unloading.

-It’s unclear whether the landing was the result of the day’s weather, which has brought white capped waves and stormy skies.
+It’s unclear whether the landing was the result of the day’s weather, which has brought white-capped waves and stormy skies.
 Sterling said the crew of the Kaleetan will be questioned and drug tested.
 Such hard landings used to be more common, said Sterling, but are rare today.
 “Tens of thousands of [landings] go as planned, but every now and then you get a fender bender,” he said.

 At the same time, a cable issue Monday morning shuttered the Fauntleroy ferry dock in West Seattle, which runs service to Vashon Island and Southworth.
-The cable’s malfunction impacted crews’ ability to raise and lower the car ramp leading on to the boats.
+The cable’s malfunction impacted crews’ ability to raise and lower the car ramp leading onto the boats.
 Repair work was scheduled to be completed by Monday afternoon.

 Additionally, stormy seas forced the ferry system to cancel routes between Port Townsend and Coupeville, on Whidbey Island.
 The passage can sometimes be subjected to punishing winds coming through the Strait of Juan de Fuca, making sailings unsafe.
 Sterling said crews would monitor the weather.